Sidu River Bridge: Design and construction

 The bridge's design includes H-shaped towers, a truss-stiffened main span, and unsuspended side spans.
 The Warren-type trusses were constructed in 71 sections with the largest section weighing 91.6 MT.
 The trusses are 6.5 m tall and 26 m wide.

 The height measurement from the bottom of the gorge has been reported as 496 m by Eric Sakowski, 500 m by Chongxu Wang, and 550 m by Yinbo Liu.

-The first part of the suspension cable installed, a rope known as the pilot cable, was the first-ever to be placed using a rocket.
+The first part of the suspension cable installed, a rope known as the pilot cable, was the first-ever to be placed using a military rocket.
 Conditions at the bridge's location would not allow the use of boats or helicopters, which have previously been used to string the first cable.
-The rockets carried the pilot cables across on October 6, 2006 and resulted in time and cost savings.
+The rockets carried the pilot cables made of chinlon, a highly elastic yarn, across the canyon on October 6, 2006 and resulted in time and cost savings.

 The main suspension cables are made of 127 parallel wire strands bundled into a hexagonal shape (127 is the sixth centred hexagonal number).
 Each strand is made of 127 wires (also making a hexagonal shape so that there is a total of 16,129 wires in each of the two main suspension cables).
 Each cable can hold 191960 kN.